aleksandar nakovski - stock.adob

-SolarWinds is a major software company that provides system management tools for network and infrastructure monitoring and other technical services to hundreds of thousands of organizations around the world.
+SolarWinds is a major software company based in Tulsa, Okla., which provides system management tools for network and infrastructure monitoring, and other technical services to hundreds of thousands of organizations around the world.
 Among the company's products is an IT performance monitoring system called Orion.

 What is the SolarWinds hack?

-With the SolarWinds hack, suspected nation-state hackers gained access to the networks, systems and data of thousands of SolarWinds customers.
+In this hack, suspected nation-state hackers that have been identified as a group known as Nobelium by Microsoft -- and often simply referred to as the SolarWinds Hackers by other researchers -- gained access to the networks, systems and data of thousands of SolarWinds customers.
 The breadth of the hack is unprecedented and one of the largest, if not the largest, of its kind ever recorded.

 SolarWinds customers weren't the only ones affected.
 Because the hack exposed the inner workings of Orion users, the hackers could potentially gain access to the data and networks of their customers and partners as well -- enabling affected victims to grow exponentially from there.